BabylooPro/ContactForm.csharp/README.md

 *After running the appropriate command for your operating system, open the `.env` file and enter the values corresponding to your SMTP configuration next to each key.*

 #### *Option 2: Manual Creation*
-Manually create a `.env` file at the root of the SendEmail.MinimalAPI solution and add the following lines, replacing the bracketed values with your own SMTP configuration information:
+Manually create a `.env` file at the root of the ContactForm.MinimalAPI solution and add the following lines, replacing the bracketed values with your own SMTP configuration information:

 ```env
 SMTP_HOST=[your_smtp_server]